ProfessionalAngelC/cloud-vm-setup/setup-guide/setup-guide.md

 ---

 ## 4. Optional Storage Volume (EBS)
-1. In AWS Console → EC2 → Volumes → Create Volume → Attach to instance
+1. In AWS Console, EC2, Volumes, Create Volume, Attach to instance
 2. Inside VM: Open **Disk Management**
 3. Initialize the disk and assign a drive letter (e.g., `E:`)
 4. Confirm the volume is accessible in **This PC**